containers-ai/federatorai-extension/README.md

 - click **Load unpacked** button and select **chrome-extension** folder from extracted zip file

-- login to [NKS](https://cloud.netapp.com/kubernetes-service), then you can see our recommendations when you deploy a new cluster or manage your clusters
+- login to **NKS**, then you can see our recommendations when you deploy a new cluster or manage your clusters

-  > **Note**: If the NKS page is opened before extension installed, please reload the NKS page to make it  effect.
+  > **Note**: If the NKS page is opened before extension installed, please reload the NKS page to make extension effect.